tkroo/image-converter2/README.md

-# electron-app
+# image-converter2

-An Electron application with Svelte
+An Electron application with Svelte created with [electron-vite](https://electron-vite.org/)

 ## Recommended IDE Setup